 Since I can’t stop fall from coming and I can’t keep the world in perpetual, blissful summer, I’m going to embrace it (with moderation).
 I’ll grow fall vegetables in my garden, take daily antihistaminic, get the flu shot, buy new boots and scarves that match my tank tops, and think outside the pumpkin.

-Because no food blog venting should post without a recipe, here is what I made today (sans pumpkin) for tonight’s dinner.
+Because no food blog venting should be posted without a recipe, here is what I made today (sans pumpkin) for tonight’s dinner.

 Roasted Maple Pork Loin Stuffed with Apple and Blueberries